-“What’s cool in pro cycling” defines our content and means as much now, as it did when I started PEZ in 2002.
-PezCyclingNews.com is a group of internationally-based pro cycling fans dedicated to publishing original, credible, and entertaining articles, photos, features and reviews centered around the sport of elite level professional cycling.
+“What’s cool in road cycling” defines our content and means as much now, as it did when I started PEZ in 2002.
+PezCyclingNews.com is a group of internationally-based road cycling fans dedicated to publishing original, credible, and entertaining articles, photos, features and reviews centered around the sport of elite level professional cycling.

 What Makes Us Different

-We’re different because our goal has always been to deliver a daily alternative to the institutional cycling press, where cycling fans like us could connect, live, and enjoy the pro cycling life no matter where you might be.
+We’re different because our goal has always been to deliver a daily alternative to the institutional cycling press, where cycling fans like us could connect, share, and enjoy the road cycling lifestyle no matter where you might be.
 Our real names are on all our work because in my books, making a good first impression starts with a proper introduction, and how else could we expect you to believe anything we write, let alone come back for another visit.

 We invite you to read and stay up to date everyday on everything on and off the bike and on and off the race routes: pro cycling’s culture, history, travel, training, and gear.
 Hopefully we’ll never lose our sense of humor, because… let’s face it, pro cycling was designed for entertainment value just as the Tour de France was started to sell more newspapers.